zincsamael/muppy/muppy/doc/source/intro.rst

 In case some objects are leaking and you don't know where they are still referenced, you can use the referrers browser.
+At first let's create a root object which we then reference from a tuple and a list.

 >>> from muppy import refbrowser
 >>> root = "some root object"
 >>> root_ref1 = [root]
 >>> root_ref2 = (root, )

-At first we create a root object which we then reference from a tuple and a list.

 >>> def str_func(o):
 ...     return str(type(o))
 ...
 >>> cb = refbrowser.ConsoleBrowser(root, maxdepth=2, str_func=str_func)

-Next we create a ConsoleBrowser, which will give us a referrers tree starting at `root`, printing to a maximum depth of 2, and uses `str_func` to represent objects.
+Then we create a ConsoleBrowser, which will give us a referrers tree starting at `root`, printing to a maximum depth of 2, and uses `str_func` to represent objects.
 Now it's time to see where we are at.